Computational-Plant-Science/plantit/docs/md/workflows.md

   cores: 1
 ```

+If you do not provide a `jobqueue` section in your `plantit.yaml`, tasks deployed to any agent will request 1 hour of walltime, 10 GB of RAM, 1 process, and 1 core.

 #### Walltime

 When a `plantit` task is submitted, values provided for the `jobqueue.walltime` attribute will be passed through transparently to the selected deployment target's scheduler.
 The `plantit` web UI will timestamp each task submission,  If such a time limit is provided at submission time, `plantit` will attempt to cancel your task if it fails to complete before the time limit has elapsed.